Sophie Scholl and The White Rose

-The second White Rose leaflet declared: 'Since the conquest of Poland 300,000 Jews have been murdered, a crime against human dignity.
+The second White Rose leaflet declared: "Since the conquest of Poland 300,000 Jews have been murdered, a crime against human dignity.
 Germans encourage fascist criminals if no chord within them cries out at the sight of such deeds.
-An end in terror is preferable to terror without end.'
+An end in terror is preferable to terror without end."

-The group believed that the young people of Germany could overthrow Adolf Hitler and the Nazi government, and in one leaflet, 'Fellow Fighters in the Resistance', was written: 'The name of Germany is dishonored for all time if German youth does not finally rise, take revenge, smash its tormentors.
+The group believed that the young people of Germany could overthrow Adolf Hitler and the Nazi government, and in one leaflet, "Fellow Fighters in the Resistance", was written: "The name of Germany is dishonored for all time if German youth does not finally rise, take revenge, smash its tormentors.
 Students!
-The German people look to us.'
-University students had contributed to Germany's defeat of Napoleon in 1813.
+The German people look to us."

 The Gestapo had begun an intensive search for the publishers when, on the morning of 18th February, Sophie and Hans Scholl made a rash decision to finish distributing the sixth leaflet openly at the University, and Jakob Schmidt, a janitor and member of the Nazi Party, saw Sophie throwing leaflets into the air and over a balustrade on the third floor into the courtyard below.

-They were executed by guillotine at 5 pm later that day, Feb 22, 1943.
+The three friends were executed by guillotine at 5 pm later that day, Feb 22, 1943.

 Standing in the People's Court on February 21, 1943, before notorious

-'Somebody, after all, had to make a start.
+"Somebody, after all, had to make a start.
 What we wrote and said is also believed by many others.
-They just do not dare express themselves as we did.'
+They just do not dare express themselves as we did."

 Sophie Scholl May 9, 1921 - February 22, 1943

-Content copyright © 2013 by Francine McKenna.
+Content copyright © 2019 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.